Boughten52/D7046E-ANN-Chatbot/meeting-notes.md

   * We presented some findings such as the PyTorch Chatbot Tutorial and the Cornell Movie-Dialogs Corpus.
   * Jonatan showed the project issues, project file structure and how to import packets in Python.
 * Next steps:
-  * Create a vocabulary for storing tokens and indices (Jonatan)
+  * Create a vocabulary for storing tokens and indices (Jonatan).
-  * Implement word embedder (Georgios and Dimitra)
+  * Implement word embedder (Georgios and Dimitra).
-  * Start implementing and training the network (Folke and Jonatan)
+  * Start implementing and training the network (Folke and Jonatan).
-  * We will use ANN exercise 2 and the PyTorch Chatbot Tutorial as help
+  * We will use ANN exercise 2 and the PyTorch Chatbot Tutorial as help.
   * The network will be trained on the Amazon reviews and/or the Cornell Movie-Dialogs Corpus.
 * Next meeting:
   * 2023-02-23 during or after the scheduled project session.